mglerner/IntroToBiophysics/README.md

 University to watch *individual* lipids diffusing in a membrane.
 We'll compare these to both our theoretical results and some simple computational models of diffusion.

+**Note:** the ballpark estimates below refer to 50-minute classes.
+We'll be meeting twice per week for 80 minutes, so the calendar above is more accurate.

 ### Introduction to physical principles and cellular/molecular biology ###